uab-cgds-worthey/DITTO/docs/build_DITTO.md

 Follow the below steps to install and add more databases for annotation and before training:

-1. Install the database using OpenCravat.
+1. Install the annotator/database using OpenCravat.

 2. Add the annotator to `mypackage/mypackage.yml` and reannotate the clinvar VCF file.